madhumithasekar/Reference/CSS_Cheat-Sheet.md

 If you want to mix and match different base colors then you can use the tool below.
 It will recommend different colors which will look nice

-For information on how to use the color wheel you can check YouTube
+For information on how to use the color wheel you can check the below YouTube video

 https://color.adobe.com/create/color-wheel/

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fuF3foDjHwc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 They also have a set of color schmes i.e a set of color sets which are to be used in combination.
 Find the link below